1969 Master Agreement on Apportionment

 - Schedule D - A listing of Orders-in-Council for allocations of interprovincial waters made before 1969.

 - Schedule E - A Water Quality Agreement describing the role of the PPWB in interprovincial water quality management and establishing PPWB Water Quality Objectives for 12 interprovincial river reaches.
 This Schedule became part of the Master Agreement in 1992.
-Interprovincial Water Quality Objectives were updated in 2015.
+Interprovincial Water Quality Objectives were updated in 2015 and in 2021.

 The Master Agreement on Apportionment has been amended in 1984, 1992 and 1999.
 The three amending Agreements are: